wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Synchronization to ensure on-prem and cloud data matches
    * Health monitoring in a central location
    <br /><br />

+### AD App Proxy instead of VPN

+<a target="_blank" href="https://www.youtube.com/watch?v=HqsqTttYJVY&list=PLtVMyW0H7aiOQwZSsn2d-tg2z729ce1BZ&index=7">VIDEO</a>:
+Traditional VPN enable users to access all ports on the entire network.

+Apps configured to use AD App Proxy would limit user access to only the app configured, using what's called "explicit user and device trust validation".

 <hr />